 Insurance Agent vs Broker Infographics

-- Insurance agents try to build the image of the Company they work with however brokers try to sell the best product available that suits the clients need irrespective of the Company
+- Insurance agents try to build the image of the company they work with however brokers try to sell the best product available that suits the client’s needs irrespective of the company.

 - Insurance agents have usually stable compensation whereas the income earned by brokers may vary month on month

-- Agents can provide personalised service to the customers as the customer base is small however brokers might not be able to provide personalised services due to the higher customer base.
+- Agents can provide personalized service to the customers as the customer base is small however brokers might not be able to provide personalized services due to the higher customer base.

 |Knowledge||Insurance agents have in-depth knowledge of the products of the Company they represent.
 However, they attain knowledge about the products of the competitor companies so they can compare them with the products they are selling.||Brokers have knowledge about various products sold by various companies.
 They are responsible for the information provided to the customers, hence they should be well versed about the product before selling or offering to the customer.|